babylonlabs-io/rollup-bsn-contracts/MIGRATION.md

 3. **Migration flow**:
    - Store new contract code → get new `code_id`
    - Call migrate with contract address + new `code_id`
-   - Old contract's `migrate` function executes and can transform state
+   - New code's `migrate` entry point executes and can transform state
    - On success, the contract address now points to the new `code_id`
    - Contract address and storage persist, only the code changes